Supermassive Black Holes at High Redshift are Expected to be Obscured by their Massive Host Galaxies' Inter Stellar Medium: Results

 The six COSMOS $z\sim 3.3$ galaxies detected at 1.2~mm are drawn from the sample of \citet{suzuki21}, who observed with ALMA twelve star forming galaxies (11 with $M_*>10^{10}\msun$) with reliable gas phase metallicity measurements based on near-IR spectroscopy.
 Incidentally, by means of the dust-to-gas mass ratio $\delta_{GDR}$ vs gas-phase metallicity relation derived by \citet{magdis12}, \citet{suzuki21} estimated an average $\delta_{GDR}=210$ for their sample, in excellent agreement with what is assumed throughout this work ($\delta_{GDR}=200$).
 The median column density of the six ALMA-detected galaxies is log\nhism~$\sim23.6$.
 Assuming that the five ALMA-undetected massive galaxies in \citet{suzuki21} have gas masses and column densities smaller than ALMA-detected galaxies, the median ISM column density of the whole sample in \citet{suzuki21} would then coincide with the lowest column density measured, log\nhism~$\sim22.9$ (see Fig.~\ref{nhz}).
 All star forming galaxies in \citet{suzuki21} lie on the main sequence.
 Since quiescent, gas-poor systems represent only a few percent of the whole population of massive galaxies at $z>3$ \citep{girelli19}, we consider the median \nhism\ estimated above as representative of the whole population.

 Out of the 27 galaxies with $M_*>10^{10}\msun$ in the ALPINE sample of \citet{fujimoto20}, 21 were detected in \cii.
 The median column density of the nine galaxies with a reliable \cii-based size estimate is log\nhism~=23.5 (see Fig~\ref{nhz}, we plot it at $z=5$).
-We verified that that the 12 galaxies with no good \cii-size estimate have a \nhism\ distribution similar to that shown in Fig.~\ref{nhz}, and we have assumed that the six \cii-undetected galaxies all have \nhism\ below the lowest measured value for the detected galaxies.
+We verified that the 12 galaxies with no good \cii-size estimate have a \nhism\ distribution similar to that shown in Fig.~\ref{nhz}, and we have assumed that the six \cii-undetected galaxies all have \nhism\ below the lowest measured value for the detected galaxies.
 This brings the corrected median log\nhism\ value of the whole sample to 23.2.
 Similarly to the COSMOS $z\sim 3.3$ sample, ALPINE galaxies lie on the main sequence \citep{fujimoto20}, and therefore we consider the corrected median \nhism\ as representative of the whole population of massive galaxies at $z\sim 5$.
+We repeated the same exercise on the ALPINE sample by considering the ISM column densities derived from dust mass and UV/optical sizes.
+The median column density of the 7 continuum detected galaxies with reliable HST size is log\nhism$\sim$24.
+When considering the whole sample of 13 dust-detected galaxies without requirements on the size reliability, we found that the lowest column density of the sample is about log\nhism$=$22.8.
+By conservatively assuming that the 14 continuum undetected galaxies all have column densities below this value, we estimate that a plausible range for the median dust-based \nhism\ is 22.8-24, which is larger than the range derived from \cii\ data and fully encompasses it (see also Fig.~\ref{nhz}.)